A 501(C)3 Non-Profit Organization Serving New England

 The Boxer Rescue

 We are a group of volunteers, dedicated to finding loving forever homes for unwanted, abandoned, and surrendered Boxers.
-Our rescue works within Massachusetts, Maine, Rhode Island, Connecticut, and New Hampshire.
+Our rescue works within Massachusetts, Rhode Island, Connecticut, and New Hampshire.
 We strive to not only save boxers, but to educate the public about responsible dog ownership, the importance of spaying and neutering, and how to best meet the needs of this amazing breed.

 AdopteesMake a Donation